last updated Thursday, January 05, 2012

 4. Chromium (under inert gas!)

-How do you know that it is anhydrous?).
+For this compound, anhydrous sodium dithiocarbamate is needed, which will be provided by the TA (please inform the TA ahead of time so that s/he can prepare it).
+Make sure that you handle the supply under inert gas.
+If you work quick enough, the required quantity can be weighted in a closed vial.
+You also will require dry THF (from the still) for this reaction as a solvent and anhydrous chromium chloride (How do you know that it is anhydrous?).
 Since this reaction will require more time due to the preparation of the glassware and the use of Schlenk techniques, it might be a good idea to start this one first, because this reaction will take some time to complete.
-The precipitate from the reaction forms a pretty fine powder, which implies that a Schlenk frit with a label (F) is needed in order to remove it.
+The precipitate from the reaction forms a pretty fine powder, which implies that a Schlenk frit with a label (fine) is needed in order to remove it.
 The precipitate will usually clog the frit quickly, it is advisable to decant the solution in the beginning and transfer the precipitate onto the frit in the end (alternatively, a filter aid can be used).
 During this procedure, some of the product will precipitate as well.
 Thus, the solid part has to be extracted several times with some warm, dry THF.
 The volume of the combined organic layers should be reduced to ~10 mL before adding 30 mL of absolute ethanol to precipitate the product.
 The dark blue product can be stored in a closed vial.

-If the CrCl3 is very pure, it will be non-reactive.
+If the anhydrous CrCl3 is very pure, it will be non-reactive.
 In such a case, a small amount of zinc powder is added to the mixture to catalyze the dissolution of the CrCl3.
 The zinc will reduce the Cr(III) to Cr(II), which makes it less kinetically inert.

 5. Characterization